climet-eu/compression-lab-notebooks/99-vision.md

 We are reaching out to identify and take into account your requirements for lossy data compression.
 If you have a few minutes to spare, please contribute by

-1. Select one or more field variables that you work with
+1. Select one or more field variables that you work with, or add a row for a new variable

 2. Fill in or leave comments for one or more of
    - the variable's distribution